Silectis/silectis-scala-assessment/README.md

 ## Assessment Instructions

-The purpose of this application is to accept a SQL query via an HTTP request, parse and validate the query, and audit which table and columns are being accessed by the query.
+The purpose of this application is to accept a SQL query via an HTTP request, parse the query, and audit which table and columns are being accessed by the query.

 So far, the SQL parser has been implemented as well as the HTTP server and request handler.
-Your task is to implement the query auditor that will:
+Your task is to implement the query auditor.
- 1. Resolve the referenced table and columns in the query
- 2. Validate the query to ensure that all column references are valid

 ### SQL Parser